What are the elements of pricing?

 Who may I contact with questions regarding a certification report I received?

-You may contact either your Customer Service Representative or the Quality Coordinator listed under the “Quality” tab.
+You may contact either your Customer Service Representative or the STP Quality Department.

 Who should I contact regarding receipt of suspect material?

-You may contact your STP Regional Sales Manager, Customer Service Representative, or STP Quality Manager.
+You may contact your STP Regional Sales Manager or your Customer Service Representative.
+They will pass along the necessary information to our Quality Department.

 If I have samples to be returned for analysis, what is the ship-to address?